wenwenkong/kong_etal_2022_jcli_t2m/README.md

 SLIM_input
 * NCL workflow for creating SLIM forcing files
-* Jupyter notebook (example.ipynb) for visualizing the SLIM forcing variables
+* Jupyter notebook (example.ipynb) for visualizing the SLIM forcing variables (messy - to be updated)

 SLIM_setup
-* .sh for setting up SLIM runs
+* Script for setting up SLIM runs
-* namelists for the example experiment
+* Namelists for the example experiment
+* The source code (on Cheyenne): /glade/work/kwenwen/SLIM/SimpleLand/

-SLIM_work
+SLIM_work (to be updated)
-* working directory for the foundational paper
+* Working directory for the foundational paper